RaulPPelaez/2022Bilbao/slides/README.md

-# Latex sources for my Ph.D. dissertation
+# Latex sources for Raul's software tutorial

 These slides come with a script, you can show it in the slides by uncommenting the line ```\setbeameroption{show notes on second screen}``` in main.tex and recompiling.